jbm950/jbm950.github.io/source/notes/open_source_beginning/open_source_beginning.md

 # Git/Github

-Github is one of the most common place to find open source repositories and one of the easiest ways to contribute.
+Github is one of the most common places to find open source repositories and one of the easiest ways to contribute.
 As such this is the first step to learn towards open source programming contributions.
 Below is a series of two videos, the first describes how to use git the tool and the second describes how to